Bookmap Knowledge Base

 How much does Multibook Customizer cost?

-The multibook customizer add-on is available for Global+ subscribers.
+The Multibook Customizer add-on is available for Global+ subscribers.
 Please see our package comparison page for up to date pricing information.

 How can I switch between ETH-USD and BTC-USD workspaces?